 Welcome to our blog!
 Here you will find interesting posts, updates, opinions, facts and stories related to African travel, safaris, conservation and wildlife in general.
-Our main contributors are Onne Vegter, co-founder and managing director of Wild Wings Safaris, as well as Alison Wilson, our resident travel writer.
 Grab a coffee, you might be here a while!
 We welcome your comments, questions and opinions.

 For many, going on an African safari is a once-in-a-lifetime adventure, but choosing between East Africa and Southern Africa can be a daunting task.
 What are the main differences between a safari in East Africa and Southern Africa, and how do you decide which is the right safari destination for you?

 Spending time in the bush, watching animals in the wild and engaging with our guests are what make safaris memorable.
 But sometimes, it takes a hilarious question from a guest to make a safari truly unforgettable.
 Following on our "20 Funniest Guest Questions on Safari" blog post, here are some more hilarious safari guest questions.

 South Africa's electricity shortage has some travellers wondering: Will my trip be affected by rolling blackouts?
 How are tourists affected by loadshedding (planned power cuts)?
 It's a question we field often lately, so let's take a look at South Africa's electricity crisis and how it affects safari travel.

 How much is an African safari?
 We break down the factors that affect the cost of an African safari so that you have a better idea of how much a safari trip to Africa costs and can make an informed decision about which African safari destination is the right one for you.